Iamsdt/Notesv2/10xScale/meetings/Aug/Meeting 3-8-25.md

 # Agenda
-1. Payment integration with both USd and INR
+1. Payment integration with both Usd and INR
 2. Monster security certification (Review all the answer)
-3. Monster and Carrer builder resume search integration
+3. Monster and Career builder resume search integration
 4. Monster and CB job posting integration
-5. Review feedback on hire10xfrom users ( Roha team )
+5. Review feedback on hire10x from users  (Roha team)
 6. Platform engineering backlog which we discussed few weeks back ( performance , availability, scalability etc )